maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 This is because the :doc:`../pythonApi/scheduleManager` holds a strong reference to its Main tasklet and that would produce a circular dependancy.

 It is possible to request a strong reference to a :doc:`../pythonApi/scheduleManager` via :py:func:`scheduler.get_schedule_manager`.

+However, there is no need to hold a strong reference to the schedule manager, as one is held internally by the `PyThreadState <https://docs.python.org/3/c-api/init.html#c.PyThreadState_GetDict>` when a :doc:`../pythonApi/scheduleManager` is created.

+When the thread dies or ends, this strong reference is released and the :doc:`../pythonApi/scheduleManager` will be destroyed if no other strong references to it exist on another thread.

-Keeping a strong reference will naturally prevent the :doc:`../pythonApi/scheduleManager` auto cleanup.
+In a multithreaded environment, holding a strong reference to another thread's :doc:`../pythonApi/scheduleManager` will naturally prevent the :doc:`../pythonApi/scheduleManager` auto cleanup once that thread has ended.

 The :doc:`../pythonApi/scheduleManager` will hold a strong reference to any :doc:`../pythonApi/tasklet` added to its runnables queue.
 These will be released when removed from the queue.